On the subgaussian comparison theorem: Proof of Theorem

 \subsection{Acknowledgments}

-The author thanks Antoine Song for an interesting conversation which motivated the observations that are recorded in this note, and Jingbo Liu for many discussions on his approach to the majorizing measure theorem.
+The author thanks Antoine Song for an interesting conversation which motivated the observations that are recorded in this note, Jingbo Liu for many discussions on his approach to the majorizing measure theorem, and the referee for various helpful suggestions that improved the presentation.
 This work was supported in part by NSF grant DMS-2347954.